syuan100/eth2-pi-cluster/readme.md

 You will see the playbook run and you can monitor each step as it completes.
 The playbook end to end takes about 10 minutes to run.

-If you are running into errors, you can run the above command with the `-v`, `-vv`, or `-vvv` command to see more details about each step as it runs.
+If you are running into errors, you can run the above command with the `-v`, `-vv`, or `-vvv` flag to see more details about each step as it runs.

 If you've deployed successfully, SSH into your master node and run this command: